bsantanad/hugo-blog/content/posts/2021-11-20-podman-cheatsheet.md

 - `podman build -t <tag/name> -f <dockerfile>`
   - build container, with tag from dockerfile.
+  - if it complaints about some `crun` permissions thing, you can try adding `--cgroup-manager cgroupfs` to the command.
+This is just a workaround you need to check how to fix it.

 - `podman images`
   - list images in local storage